 10 Foolproof Ways to Increase Learning Retention

-With some tips and tricks, you can improve your ability to recall new information down the road.
+However, with some tips and tricks, you can improve your ability to recall new information down the road.

 What Is Learning Retention?

-As a formal definition of learning retention, this is the process of taking new information and transferring it into your long-term memory.
+Learning retention is the process of taking new information and transferring it into your long-term memory.
 This means information has been fully processed and filed for future recall.

 Without retention, anything learned is liable to leave your short-term memory after a brief period of time.
-Statistically, people forget up to 70% of new information within the first 24 hours.
+Statistically,people forget up to 70% of new information within the first 24 hours.

 How Does Learning Retention Work?